JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Added `/options f` command to the client chat to display every option chosen in the yaml file.

 ### Fix
-- Fixed a bug where the logic would not consider the player able to produce Silicon on Serpulo if they did not have the ability to produce Graphite.
+- Fixed multiple randomization logic bugs.
 - Fixed AI on Erekir being 'frozen' on some sectors.
 - Fixed a bug that would cause the death link signal to not be received until the player restarted their client.
+- Fixed a bug where the event "Produce Slag on Serpulo" was being incorrectly triggered.

 ## Setup guide <a name="setup" />